AarizQuadir/TripPlanner/README.md

 Mark as Not Interested: Users can mark tours they are not interested in, which will then be removed from the list.
 Refresh Tours: Refresh the list to view all tours again after marking some as not interested.
 ### Demo
-You can view the live demo of the application here.
+You can view the live demo of the application here

 ### Screenshots
 Home Page